 Frequently Asked Questions

-This rebate program is part of the New York State Public Service Commission's (PSC) Energy Efficiency Portfolio Standard (EEPS) for New York State.
+This rebate program is part of the New York State Public Service Commission's (PSC) New Efficiency: New York Plan for New York State.

 The purpose of the program is to encourage customers to purchase and install higher efficiency equipment, thereby reducing the state’s overall energy consumption and encouraging wise energy use.
 The RG&E rebate is offered to cover a portion of any additional cost for purchasing high efficiency versus standard efficiency equipment.

 RG&E offer rebates to eligible residential natural gas and electricity customers who replace their existing furnace, boiler or water heater with high-efficiency natural gas equipment.
 This program is also available to eligible customers who build a new home and install eligible equipment.
 The new, eligible equipment must meet specific efficiency ratings.
 Indirect natural gas water heaters may also be eligible for rebates when installed at the time of a qualifying natural gas furnace or boiler installation.

 Tankless natural gas water heaters must be ENERGY STAR approved to qualify for rebates.
 Furnace tune-up rebates are for existing natural gas furnaces only, limited to one rebate every five years.

 AFUE is the Annual Fuel Utilization Efficiency; the higher the AFUE rating, the more efficient the boiler or furnace.